· ·

 A little bit of a drive out of the center, you can watch the rolling waves come in on the beach from one of Kuta’s viewpoint restaurants.
 Ryans is more lowkey, while Ashtari is a bit trendier.

-4. Enjoy Some Good Food
+4. Have Some Good International Food

 Kuta Lombok has such good food.
 It has authentic international cuisine for the expat population in the area, as well as fantastic local fish BBQs that spring up every night featuring the daily catches.

-My favorite restaurants in Kuta Lombok
+My Favorite Restaurants in Kuta Lombok

 • FishBones Warung – Indonesian BBQ